vigneshk2110/ConeTry/README.md

 This line is added in "new" Branch & will be pushed to remote directly from new branch instead of merge to main & pushing it.

+This is added in new Branch to check the Push all Features